SouravB97/BasicCPU/README.md

 5. Starts the CPU by releasing the reset signal and starting clk.
 6. The CPU executes the code in memory and dumps the output back into memory.
 7. The testbench dumps the memory contents into $STEM/dump/output.hex where it can be viewed.
-8. It also dumps the waveforms into $STEM/dump/CPU_tb.vcd
-9. The rerun command scripts loads the waveforms into gtkwave
+8. It also dumps the waveforms into $STEM/dump/bootcode.vcd and loads the it into gtkwave waveform viewer.

 # Testbench Architechture:
 The TB_TOP is present in $STEM/testbench/CPU_tb.v file.
-It instantiates the DUT located at $STEM/design/CPU.v The CPU executes $STEM/asm_programmes/bootcode.asm and dumps the memory contents to $STEM/dump/output.hex at the end of sim.
+It instantiates the DUT located at $STEM/design/CPU.v The CPU executes $STEM/asm_programmes/bootcode.asm and dumps the memory contents to $STEM/dump/bootcode.hex at the end of sim.
-The waves are loaded from $STEM/dump/CPU_tb.vcd
+The waves are loaded from $STEM/dump/bootcode.vcd
 The TB monitors the running CPU, and exits the sim once HLT is detected, or if something goes wrong and the CPU runs indefinitely, it waits for a certian max cycles and then kills the sim.